Reductive Art and the Grandparenting Journey EP – 241

 Summary

-In this episode, we explore the intersection of grandparenting and art, particularly focusing on the concept of reductive art.
+In this episode, we explore the intersection of grandparenting and art, with a particular focus on reductive art.
 Drawing inspiration from John Maxwell’s leadership principles, I explore how genuine influence isn’t about adding more—it’s about gently removing what doesn’t belong, thereby revealing the beauty and potential already within our children.

-Through the metaphor of carving, I explore how grandparents can shape their grandchildren’s development by employing tools like patience, perspective, encouragement, and presence.
+Through the metaphor of carving, I explore how grandparents can shape their grandchildren’s development by using tools such as patience, perspective, encouragement, and presence.
 Our conversation culminates in the idea of legacy and the art of letting go, allowing grandchildren to shine.

 Be sure to let me know which tool, patience, perspective, encouragement, or presence YOU are going to sharpen a little more in the coming weeks.